If you’re a fan of fine jewelry, toy soldiers, horses, vintage fire

 memorabilia of many famous stars.
 The museum’s instrument room allows

-visitors to see, touch, hear and perform, and a functioning sound booth
+visitors to see, touch, hear and perform.
+A functioning sound booth

 permits visitors to sing and record.
 A timeline with dioramas takes